esper-io/dev-docs/docs/home/console.md

 ![Group Management](./assets/OLD_DASHBOARD/5_GM.png)

-You can click on **'View Results'** to see the number of successful and unsuccessful device installations:
+You can click on **`View Results`** to see the number of successful and unsuccessful device installations:

 ![Group Management](./assets/OLD_DASHBOARD/6_GM.png)

-If your devices are using Esper Enhanced Android, you will also see a tab for **"OS updates"**.
+If your devices are using Esper Enhanced Android, you will also see a tab for **`OS updates`**.

 Here you can see a list of the Esper Enhanced Android updates that have been made on the current group with details such as build number, device type, number of devices, and date deployed along with an option to view the details:

 ![Group Management](./assets/OLD_DASHBOARD/7_GM.png)

-By clicking on the **'Deploy OS Updates'** button you may choose any available Build number by then clicking on **'Select Build'**.
+By clicking on the **`Deploy OS Updates`** button you may choose any available Build number by then clicking on **`Select Build`**.
 :::tip
 Please note that currently only the latest 30 builds of the Esper Enhanced Android updates will be visible to the user for deployment
 :::

 ![Group Management](./assets/OLD_DASHBOARD/8_GM.png)

-The **'Number of devices'** will populate with the devices in the group on which this update is applicable; this pertains to those that have an OS build version lower than the selected version for the deployment:
+The **`Number of devices`** will populate with the devices in the group on which this update is applicable; this pertains to those that have an OS build version lower than the selected version for the deployment:

 ![Group Management](./assets/OLD_DASHBOARD/9_GM.png)

-You may add the installation name, any pertinent notes, and after that click **'Save'**:
+You may add the installation name, any pertinent notes, and after that click **`Save`**:

 ![Group Management](./assets/OLD_DASHBOARD/10_GM.png)